Sharing Kindergarten

 1. Secret Code Words

-Here are some of the activities we work on during these station time.
+Here are some of the activities we work on during this station time.
 Here is an example of our Secret Code Words activity.
 We break the code to make our sight words, using the code breaker at the bottom of the page.
 Once we are done, we scan the QR code to check our work.

 2. Roll the Word